 Zion Canyon offers a wonderful escape from winter's cold and snow.
 It is located at a low elevation where temperatures are relatively mild and snow seldom reaches the canyon floor.
-Auto touring, hiking and biking are enjoyable year-round in this area.
+Scenic drives, hiking and biking are enjoyable year-round in this area.
+Check the weather and local snow conditions to make sure the trails you hope to travel are clear and safe.
+During winter months trails like Angels Landing can be snowy/icy on the higher sections.

 Popular Winter Activities